Mini guide to

 Top tips for applying the wisdom of mindfulness for cultivating wellbeing

 It’s extremely helpful to establish a mindfulness routine and practice – ideally first thing in the day, even if only a few minutes.

 Be vigilant around how much news and social media you engage with.
 It can be quite anxiety-provoking.
 One dose of news a day is enough.

 Notice strongly triggering thoughts and write them down.
 It’s also really useful if you can find people to share those thoughts with.
 Chances are you’re not the only one to have had them.

 Find positive distractions: keeping busy with activities that are interesting, nourishing and stimulating is a BRILLIANT WAY to keep anxiety at bay.

-Kindness: This is perhaps this is the most important of all, and mindfulness can open up the portals to natural kindness to self and others.
+Kindness: This is perhaps the most important of all, and mindfulness can open up the portals to natural kindness to self and others.
 Carve out time for gentle, self-caring activities as far as possible.
-Also, don’t give yourself a hard time for the fact that you may be feeling all sorts of difficult things right now.
-That’s entirely natural and understandable and you’re not alone.
+Also, don’t give yourself a hard time for the fact that you may experience difficult emotions at times.
+This is an entirely natural part of being human.

 5 top tips for general wellbeing